-- Different food items being stored together in a way that poses a cross contamination risk. - Systematic storage of product or packaging materials directly on the ground. - Numerous instances of raw product or ingredients and bagged/boxed finished product stored in the same room without adequate segregation; high risk raw and processed finished goods cross contaminating. - More than three instances of ice/water dripping from above pallet onto unprotected product underneath but with no signs of product adulteration. - More than three instances of improper ice storage or handling practices. - Any signs of product adulteration from poor storage practices see 5.03.05, automatic failure due to product contamination.
+- Different food items being stored together in a way that poses a cross contamination risk. - Widespread storage of product or packaging materials directly on the ground. - Numerous instances of raw product or ingredients and bagged/boxed finished product stored in the same room without adequate segregation; high risk raw and processed finished goods cross contaminating. - More than three instances of ice/water dripping from above pallet onto unprotected product underneath but with no signs of product adulteration. - More than three instances of improper ice storage or handling practices. - Any signs of product adulteration from poor storage practices see 1.4.5, automatic failure due to product contamination.

-5.03.02: Is the storage area completely enclosed?
+1.4.2: Is the storage area completely enclosed?

 Total compliance (10 points): To protect the product and packaging materials from the elements and pests, it is necessary to keep the storage area enclosed and pest proof.
 Main doors should be kept closed unless in use.
-Food contact packaging should not be stored outside.
+Food contact packaging should not be stored outside (including RPCs if used as primary packaging).
 Non-food contact packaging e.g. cardboard outers should be stored inside if possible.
 If some non-food contact packaging is stored outside, then this outside storage area should be included in the pest control program.
 Outside stored, non-food materials should be covered with a waterproof and dust proof shroud (often made of plastic material).
 Yards or dock areas where product passes through (e.g., to and from a hydrocooler) are exempt, as long as the product is being transferred and is not actually being stored.
 Auditor discretion applies.